ModelarData/ModelarDB/README.md

 Download: [arXiv](https://arxiv.org/abs/1903.10269)

-NOTE: The papers use a Tid (Time series identifier) to uniquely identify time series while the open-source implementation of ModelarDB uses a Sid (Source identifier) due to a naming conflict in the initial implementation.
+NOTE: The papers use a Tid (Time series identifier) to uniquely identify time series while the initial versions of the open-source implementation of ModelarDB uses a Sid (Source identifier) due to a naming conflict in the implementation.

 ## Configuration
 ModelarDB requires that a configuration file is available at